uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 <div style="text-align: justify">TThe data set represents raw signals of Non-Destructive Evaluation (NDE) tests conducted by Ground Penetrating Radar (GPR) which were collected from in-service reinforced concrete bridge decks.
 The dataset was annotated using three classes in accordance with bridge deck repair: Class 1-No Delamination; Class 2-Delamination (delamination above top bar mat), and Class 3-Delamination (delamination below top bar mat).</div>

-The data will be obtained from https://commons.und.edu/data/19/ [1] which contains annotated dataset for the structural defects.
+<div style="text-align: justify">The data will be obtained from https://commons.und.edu/data/19/ [1] which contains annotated dataset for the structural defects.
 Data is present in the. xlsx format.
 Each column in the dataset has an approximate length of 512 where the first column represents the time (ns), and the rest of the columns are all amplitudes of GPR signals.
 Hence, each raw signal (columns) is directly annotated to one of the three possible classes.
 In addition, some other information like the scan length and the coordinates of each signal scan is also provided.</div>

 <div style="text-align: justify">TGround Penetrating Radar (GPR) is an imaging technique that uses wide-band sinusoidal electromagnetic waves, with frequencies ranging from 0.5 to 2 GHz, to produce high-resolution images of the subsurface materials.
 GPR is an effective tool for subsurface inspection and quality control on engineering construction projects.
 The survey method is rapid, nondestructive, and noninvasive.
 Interpretation of GPR data commonly helps to evaluate and measure different properties of a concrete structure.</div>